Ember-SC/bloggr-cli/README.md

         <p>In my spare time I run a cash-for-beer exchange program at many local San Francisco dive bars.</p>
     </div>
     ```
+    Now, when you browse [localhost:4200/about](http://localhost:4200/about), you will see the about contents.

+1. Enable clicking to get to the `About` page:

-    On `app/templates/appliation.hbs`, update the link to `about` to handlebars:
+    On `app/templates/appliation.hbs`, update the link to `About` to handlebars:

     ```
     <div class="navbar">